mhmatthall/matttest4dte/README.md

   - Using ready-made M3 components for cronicl:
     ``` jsx
     // ExampleComponent.jsx
-    // Import the reusable M3 button component at the top of the file
     import Button from "@/components/common/Button";

     ...

-    // Place the button in a component
+    // Place a button somewhere in a component
     <Button
       label="Enter"
       variant="filled"